Alexisbol/ada-template-website/.ipynb_checkpoints/README-checkpoint.md

 suggests these patterns are not driven by a few large firms.
 </p>

-<p>In Fig.9, we want to quantify economic differences: which sectors have meaningfully higher average returns in high-rate months versus low-rate months.</p>
+<p>In this barplot, we want to quantify economic differences: which sectors have meaningfully higher average returns in high-rate months versus low-rate months.</p>

 <div class="figure-block">
   <div id="fig09" style="width:100%; height:520px;"></div>